-Methamphetamine, commonly known as crystal meth or meth, is a potent and devastatingly addictive psychostimulant drug.
-(Psychostimulants are known to enhance brain activity and alertness.)
+Methamphetamine, often called crystal meth or simply meth, is a potent and devastatingly addictive psychostimulant drug.
+It significantly boosts brain activity, increasing alertness and energy.

-Analyses conducted by the Pew Research Center in 2022 discovered an increase of nearly 40% in methamphetamine-related substance use disorder between 2015 and 2019.
+Analyses by the Pew Research Center in 2022 discovered an increase of nearly 40% in meth addiction between 2015 and 2019.
 The Centers for Disease Control and Prevention reported over 23,000 overdose deaths related to psychostimulant use (predominantly meth) in 2020 alone.

 What Is Meth Addiction?

-Nearly one-half of one percent of all Americans struggle with meth addiction.
-But not everyone seeks proper meth rehab in Florida.
+Meth addiction affects nearly one-half of one percent of all Americans.
 The drug’s intense effect causes it to be among the most addictive narcotics on the planet.
 People who struggle with mood disorders are at particular risk for meth addiction.

 Some of the drug’s immediate effects are increased energy, euphoric happiness, and elevated concentration and focus.
 Between 2-8 hours after the initial high, users experience feelings of severe depression, anxiety, and fatigue that can last as long as several weeks.
 After the high wears off, the after-effects can be quite unpleasant.
 The after-effects, juxtaposed with the intense euphoric high, contribute to the strong desire to reuse.